If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 The implant that goes into the jawbone is not as wide as a regular implant.

-Around 1.8-3.3mm in comparison to 4.3-6mm of a regular implant.
+A mini implant is around 1.8-3.3mm in comparison to 4.3-6mm of a regular implant.
 This means that the implant is easier to place and as a result, less invasive surgery required.

 Both require the bone to fuse to the implant to be considered a success.